-Skilled and dedicated coaches are the most important aspect of Arizona High School Cycling League mountain bike teams.
+Skilled and dedicated coaches are the most important aspect of Arizona Interscholastic Cycling League mountain bike teams.
 An Arizona League coach puts the safety and overall well-being of their student-athletes as the first priority.
 NICA-licensed coaches are role models and teachers who are open to learning the best practices of youth mountain bike coaching and actively working to hone their leadership skills.

 - No experience is necessary to become an Arizona League coach.